 Keeping all this antique machinery in working order is time consuming.
 Volunteers at the saw mill and machine shop on site are kept busy fabricating missing or broken parts.

 Plan for at least half a day here, especially if you are into rocks, minerals, blasting, mining, antique working engines, two hundred year old books, and an endless narrative about geology and industry in CT.
-Open Wed – Sun 10-4.
-Free, but donations very helpful (and earned).
+Check website for hours and fees.

 TOUR: Eric Sloane Museum and Kent Iron Furnace, Kent

 Next to, but not part of the Antique Machinery and Mining Museum, the Eric Sloane Museum is homage to artist Sloane, originally established for the Stanley Tool Company’s 125th Anniversary.
-It tells the story of Connecticut’s craft and building heritage and operates as a State Archeological Preserve. $8 adults, May – Oct Thurs-Sun 10-4.
+It tells the story of Connecticut’s craft and building heritage and operates as a State Archeological Preserve.
+Check website for hours and fees.